MoSCoW Prioritisation and Timeboxing: Top 2 Agile Techniques

 What is a time-box?

 A time-box has a fixed end date but the work to be done is variable.
-By using a time-box clear, pre-approved way of doing the essentia work needed for the project to be delivered.
+By using a time-box clear, pre-approved way of doing the essential work needed for the project to be delivered.
 This can help you get back on track if you are running late.

 Before the time-box starts, you need to list the work to be done, and then get agreement on how to prioritise it.